dpejdo/golang-server-stuff/package/readme.md

 Importing something if it's in the same module, start the path from `go.mod` file then path to the desired package

 `import {module path}/{path to the package relative to your go.mod file}`

+## Making complex file structure

+This is a bit over complex for this it's just to test exec app

+now app is executable with `./cmd/cli` relative paths ensures that path is interpreted correctly

+**any packages under internal cannot be imported by code outside of the "package" directory.**